Thiago099/Texture-Composer/README.md

 <h3>Running the source code</h3>

-Install nodejs
+Install Node.js

 on the root folder run once
 ```bash
 npm install
 ```

-every time to start the dev server you can run
+every time to start the dev server, you can run
 ```bash
 npm run dev
 ```